 As I mentioned earlier, the critical part of the SIEM acronym is in the M, and the same is true for Managed Detection and Response.
 Unlike traditional SIEM solutions, companies don’t implement and run their own MDR operations.
 Instead, they’re managed by an external team of security experts on the organization’s behalf.

-[Related: What is Managed Detection and Response?]
+[Related Reading: What is Managed Detection and Response?]

 Security Management vs Managed Security

 One goal of MDR is similar to SIEM; to detect attacks.
 MDR should also go further, identifying latent risks in systems, applications, and activity that can lead to an attack.

 MDR delivers rapid response to threats through end-to-end management of understanding new and emerging threats, building security methods and technologies to detect them, and operating a 24/7 security operations team to work with customers to mitigate them.
 In 2020, the average time it took businesses to identify and neutralize a data breach was 280 days.

 With the help of MDR, that time can be reduced to a couple of hours though that rapid detection and delivery of actionable guidance or automated response to customers.